Skip to main content

 Once everything seems in order, simply click on the Start Cull & Edit button and sit back.

 You can track the progress of your culling and editing on this screen.
-If you wish to do so, you can cancel the culling process by clicking on the Cancel Cull button.
+If you wish to do so, you can cancel the culling process by clicking on the Cancel button.
 Afterward, you will be redirected to the Import Tab.

 If you wish to edit these images later, you can still do that in the Edit tab as you would normally.

-If you have any questions or issues, please don't hesitate to get in touch with us by clicking on Support in the top menu bar in Aftershoot and our in-app Customer Support will be glad to help you.
+If you have any questions or issues, please don't hesitate to get in touch with us by clicking on Support in the top menu bar in Aftershoot, and our in-app Customer Support will be glad to help you.
 It's always our pleasure to assist you!

 Did this answer your question?